mattyfanyq-lang/MRT-Map-Extractor/mtd1_hough_trans/README.md

 ### Version 2 — Edge based extraction

 **Key characteristics**

-- Uses Canny edge detection before Hough
+Version 2 runs Canny edge detection instead.
-- No morphological smoothing, preserving thin boundaries
+Canny extracts the thin outline of the Downtown Line, essentially reducing it to a one-pixel path.
+There is no morphological smoothing here, so the structure remains narrow.
+When the Hough transform sees this thinner edge map, it produces fewer but clearer line segments.
+That gives a much cleaner, more discrete-looking Downtown Line.
-- Higher Hough threshold and longer minimum line length
+Higher Hough thresholds and longer minimum line length used, so shorter fragments get filtered out, strengthening precision.

 **Visual result**